 No matter what you anchor your bike to, thread your chain lock through your bike’s frame, not a wheel.
 The best motorcycle chain locks are made of hardened steel and are at least 15mm in diameter — look at Kryptonite, Abus, and Xena.

 Install a motorcycle security system

-Some systems combine audible alarms with a keyless ignition lock.
+There is no shortage of advanced motorcycle technology solutions for motorcycle theft prevention.
+Motion-detecting and shock-sensing alarms, for example, are so loud that potential thieves and anyone nearby will run away, plugging their ears.
+Some motorcycle security systems combine audible alarms with a keyless ignition lock.
 In addition to the alarm, these cut power to the ignition when you walk away from the bike.
-The bike will not start without the wireless key fob.
-This also gives you the added convenience of a keyless ignition.
+The bike will not start without the wireless key fob, giving you the added convenience of keyless ignition.